 Here are the best icebreakers for meetings that can help you out in training and seminars.

 The one-word icebreaker activity is very common.
 Since I already mentioned it earlier in this write-up, the idea is to encourage others to answer a question in one word only.
 Well, they could use two words but that should be the extent of it.

 Divide participants into different groups.
-Tell them that they need to answer a series of questions in one word – something that would be the best description etc. These types of quick ice breakers spark healthy conversations and lead to different modes of interaction.
+Tell them that they need to answer a series of questions in one word – something that would be the best description etc. These types of icebreakers spark healthy conversations and lead to different modes of interaction.

 Each group gets 10 – 15 minutes where they chit chat with one another and come up with a list of ten words that describes the group’s team members.
 After the session, one person responsible for representing his group gets up and reads out those words.
 The idea of the ‘finding common grounds’ icebreaker is to harness a frank culture where everyone gets to laugh and learn about other people in the company.

 Often, there is a Silo mentality in offices where apart from traditional ‘Hellos’ and ‘Hi’s’ people don’t talk much.
 As a result, there is a communication gap that widens over time.
-This fun icebreaker for meetings & training seminars is exactly meant to nip such issues in the bud.
+This icebreaker is exactly meant to nip such issues in the bud.

 Low-stress icebreakers are part of stress-relieving rituals.
 Usually, companies warm up their teams with a dose of laughter and fun.
 Just like the aforementioned activities, low-stress icebreakers are where the organization is divided into different groups.